 Nordic Skate Sizing

-Nordic skates are relatively long–even the shortest Nordic skate blades are much longer than the longest hockey or figure skate blades.
+Even the shortest Nordic skate blades are much longer than the longest hockey or figure skate blades.
 The reality is that all Nordic skates are “long.”
 In our view, just how long you want them to be might be determined somewhat by height, weight, and other physical factors but what matters more is your skating style.
-To summarize: shorter skates tend to be more agile and longer skates tend to be faster and more stable.
+To summarize: shorter skates tend to be more agile and longer skates tend to be more stable.

 The good news is that no matter your body type and skating style, you really can’t go wrong.
-Whichever skates you get will be perfect for something you’ll want to do.
+Whichever skates you get will be perfect for something you’ll want to do and will work well for everything else.
 Over time, avid skaters often end up with several pairs of skates so they can match their skate to the day’s activities.
 But that certainly isn’t necessary.
 Just get out there on any size Nordic skate and have fun.